 Students who wish to transfer into the nursing curriculum from other colleges must meet the criteria for admission into the nursing curriculum.
 Transfer students are not admitted directly into the nursing curriculum.
-They must file an Application for Advanced Standing, during the time period noted on the Academic Calendar, with the Registrar.
+They must meet with a nursing counselor in Room M-101 and file an Application for Advanced Standing, during the time period noted on the Academic Calendar, with the Registrar.

 Official transcripts must be sent to the Registrar's Office and an evaluation of previous courses will be done.
 As per college policy, no more than 30 credits may be transferred.
 All grades for pre-clinical courses will be used to calculate the pre-clinical grade point average.